 Following local culture

-January 1stmight make a lot of sense as a start date in Europe or the USA, but to a team based in China, the Chinese new year might be more obvious.
+January 1 might make a lot of sense as a start date in Europe or the USA, but to a team based in China, the Chinese new year might be more obvious.
 Similarly, a leave year based around a summer rush in the northern hemisphere will be wrong for the Southern hemisphere.
 By setting appropriate leave years for each team or group of employees you can make sure your rules work for you, even in a global organisation.

-Smoothing the holiday year end rush
+Smoothing the holiday year-end rush

 An issue faced by many companies is a spike in demand for annual leave during the last few weeks of the firm’s holiday year.
-This is the result of employees realising that they have paid leave entitlement that they will lose if it is not taken before the year end.
-This can be reduced by reminding employees of their entitlement throughout the year (which can be set up automatically through LeaveWizard), but an even more powerful approach is not to have all employees using the same year end.
+This is the result of employees realising that they have paid leave entitlement that they will lose if it is not taken before the year-end.
+This can be reduced by reminding employees of their entitlement throughout the year (which can be set up automatically through LeaveWizard), but an even more powerful approach is not to have all employees using the same year-end.

 One possible approach to spreading the year end is to base it on the month that the employee starts working at your organisation.
 This also simplifies the joining procedure, as every employee will start with a full year’s allocation of leave, so you have fewer pro-rata calculations to make.
-One downside though is that if you have regular recruitment drives, for example of recent graduates or school-leavers, then you will still have clusters of employees with the same year end.
+One downside though is that if you have regular recruitment drives, for example of recent graduates or school-leavers, then you will still have clusters of employees with the same year-end.
 Another solution used by some large companies is to use the month in which an employee’s birthday falls.
-This way you have a more or less even spread across the year.
+This way you have a more or less evenly spread across the year.

 However you organise your company year, LeaveWizard makes it easy to set up and apply, and our knowledge base and customer care team are there to help if you need guidance.
 Why not check out our other features and register for a free trial to experience seamlessly integrated annual leave for yourself?